scalar/scalar/documentation/configuration.md

 #### hiddenClients?: array | true

-By default, Scalar generates API request examples in the [httpsnippet clients](https://github.com/Kong/httpsnippet/wiki/Targets) list and displays them under any code samples objects in your spec.
-You can pass an array of these targets to hide them from the clients menu.
+We’re generating code examples for a long list of popular HTTP clients.
+You can control which are shown by passing an array of clients, to hide the given clients.

 Pass an empty array `[]` to show all available clients.